Nro001/Nro-Galaxy-Editor/README.md

 * Dash: Hold `Shift` to dash
 * Zoom: Hold `Q` to zoom-out and `E` to zoom-in
 * Reset: Press `R` to reset position and zoom
-* Name: Hold `Alt` to temporarily show or hide star names
+* Name: Hold `Tab` to temporarily show or hide star names
 * Cancel: Press `Esc` to cancel editor

 Buttons